bitauth/libauth/docs/encodings-and-formats.md

 # Encoding

 All message and data formats supported by Libauth have a matching `encode*` function.
-Encoding functions accept the data to encode and return either the encoded data (as a `Uint8Array`) or – if encoding can fail – an error message (`string`).
+Encoding functions accept the data to encode and return either the encoded data or – if encoding can fail – an error message (`string`).

 These functions include: